 - In August, U.S. News & World Report ranked Washington Hospital number four on the list of "Best Regional Hospitals" in the San Francisco metro area, which includes the East Bay.
-Only eight of the 45 hospitals in this region accorded this prestigious ranking.
+Only eight of the 45 hospitals in this region were accorded this prestigious ranking.

 - In July, Washington Hospital's Women's Center was designated a Breast Imaging Center of Excellence by the American College of Radiology (ACR).
 This designation is given to those Breast Imaging Centers that have demonstrated high quality in all areas of breast imaging.

-- In June, Washington Hospital was named by HealthGrades as one of America's 100 Best Hospitals for Joint Replacement in 2012.
+- In June, Washington Hospital was named by Healthgrades as one of America's 100 Best Hospitals for Joint Replacement in 2012.

-- In June, HealthGrades named Washington Hospital as a Five-Star Recipient for Neurosciences.
+- In June, Healthgrades named Washington Hospital as a Five-Star Recipient for Neurosciences.

 - In May, Washington Hospital celebrated the grand opening of the new Center for Joint Replacement building.
 The facility’s opening marks the beginning of a new era for joint care at the Hospital.

-- In May, Practice Greenhealth awared Washington Hospital a 2012 “Partner for Change, with Distinction” award in recognition of the hospital’s ongoing sustainability and environmental conservation efforts.
+- In May, Practice Greenhealth awared Washington Hospital a 2012 “Partner for Change, with Distinction” award in recognition of the Hospital’s ongoing sustainability and environmental conservation efforts.

-- In April, Washington Hospital celebrated the opening of its new Maternal/Child Education Center.
+- In April, Washington Hospital celebrated the opening of its new Maternal Child Education Center.
 New and expecting parents benefit from the centralized site that focuses on all of their pre- and post-natal education needs.